m4sterbunny/Demo/source/pages/portfolio.rst

 Alternatively, clients create cross-over projects along the lines of: "would you also be able to take a look at ...".
 Typically, this request includes a content review of existing or upcoming web content.

-.. list-table:: Editing Web Content & Articles
+.. list-table:: Editing Web Content, Papers & Articles
    :widths: 25 50 25
    :header-rows: 1